stooke/macos-build-openjdk8u/README.md

-# Compiling OpenJDK 8u on Big Sur using Xcode 12
+# Compiling OpenJDK 8u on Big Sur/Monterey using Xcode 12/13

 How to compile JDK 8 with the latest Xcode on the latest macOS.

-Currently (March 2021), OpenJDK jdk8u can only be compiled with Xcode 4, which won't run on the latest macOS.
-This repo contains patches and information for setting up an environment to compile a JDK using the very latest tools.
+Currently (January 2022), this repo is not really required; the only known current issue is that the build will fail on Xcode 13.
+For historical purposes, the patches and their descriptions still appear in the script directory.
+At this time, only one patch is applied - to fix the version test.

-This patch can build an x86_64 jdk on eithea an Intel or aarch64 Mac, but cannot yet build a native aarch64 JDK.
+This patch can build an x86_64 jdk on either an Intel or aarch64 Mac, but cannot yet build a native aarch64 JDK.
+To cross-compile from an Apple Silicon mac, the script respawns itself under Rosetta and starts again.

 ### Quick start: